 - Areas and compartments with fine locking mechanisms

-Dental cabinets of the late 1800s and early 1900s were constructed of many types of fine wood, from the local to the exotic.
+Most antique dental cabinets were constructed out of different types of fine wood, from the local to the exotic.
 Since it was a common practice to use several additional types of wood in some of the interior sections of the cabinets, many of these surviving examples aren't produced with just a single piece of wood.
-The various types of wood used were typically:
+The various types of wood typically used were:

 Metal Dental Cabinets

 Metal dental cabinets of the Art Deco style are referred to as machine age cabinets and are also very popular with collectors.
 Cabinets of this era generally have a sleek style and an industrial look, sometimes differing in the strict rectangular form to show off the curvature that was popular during the period.
 Unfortunately, surviving examples of these cabinets are susceptible to rust, so you have to be particularly thorough when you're looking at any listings for these cabinets to make sure you're getting an accurately assessed piece.

 Manufactures of Antique and Vintage Dental Cabinets

-Although there are many dental cabinets with unknown makers, the following are some of the companies that manufactured these antique treasures:
+Although there are many antique dental cabinets on the market with unknown makers, the following are some of the most prominent companies that used to manufacture these goods:

 - Ransom & Randolph Company of Toledo, Ohio